 Register your trip with your local Embassy in that country

-I’ve never actually done this before but I might now – there’s a sense of big brother-ness in letting your government know about your travel plans, but on the other hand it puts you on the embassy’s immediate list of people to look out for when things go awry.
+There’s a sense of big brother-ness in letting your government know about your travel plans, but on the other hand it puts you on the embassy’s immediate list of people to look out for when things go awry.
 You can think of it as an additional eye looking out for you, to get you home or reach out to your family in case of emergencies.

 Singapore’s Ministry of Foreign Affairs has an eRegister where you can put in your travel details and contact number for your overseas trip.
 For my non-Singaporean readers, check if your country has something similar.

 Also, look out for travel notices and make your own judgement calls from there – the current one about Paris advices caution when in the city but does not deter travellers from going there.
 Those about Egypt and Nepal would make me think a little deeper about how much I really want to see the place versus any possible risks.
+Travel notices tend to err on the side of caution, so do your own research on the ground and ask locals if you can as well.

 Make sure you have the right Travel / Medical Insurance